 John Tuttle is a journalist with a niche in science, history, and culture who's been featured on ZME Science, Ancient Origins, & elsewhere.

 Orson Welles’ production of The War of the Worlds and broadcast to an anxious American audience eighty years ago still leaves its residue on today’s pop culture.
-The presentation of the episode as what seemed to be a live news coverage of a Martian invasion of the United States had many of the radio listeners who jumped into the show after the introduction thinking the nation was doomed in a desperate struggle with beings from another planet.
+The presentation of the episode seemed to many to be live news coverage of a Martian invasion of the United States.
+Many radio listeners jumped into the show after the introduction thinking the nation was doomed in a desperate struggle with beings from another planet.

-Many were on the edge of their seats or taking action into their own hands upon someone else’s word for something they had no way of authenticating.
-Some who lived in or near some of the towns and cities that were “attacked” knew full well it was a hoax.
+Listeners were on the edge of their seats or taking action into their own hands upon someone else’s word for something they had no way of authenticating.
+Only those who lived in or near some of the towns and cities that were “attacked” knew full well it was a hoax.

 But for many of the people living in the American countryside, they had entered The Twilight Zone which lies “somewhere between the pit of man’s fears and the summit of his knowledge.”

 Based loosely on H.G.
 Wells’ 1898 novel of the same name, the radio production featured the youthful and golden-voiced Orson Welles as its narrator (and as Professor Richard Pearson).
-Right away, his booming voice got a listener’s attention.
+Right away, his booming voice got listeners' attention.
 He sounded intriguing and important.
 Thus, what he was saying had the same attractive qualities.